metalmulisha205/Intelligence-Informed-COA-Development/README.md

 STIX framework for extensibility and usability in a variety of threat intelligence environments.
 ## Contents
+* gen_aag.py - python file to generate an AAG on the command line given a seed as an argument.
 * TTP_AAG.ipynb - contains the python notebook used to create the activity groups and generate the stix bundle of the activity attack graph.
 * TTP_Data.csv - final dataset compiled from both Categorized_Adversary_TTPs.csv and pyattck.
 * Categorized_Adversary_TTPs.csv - This dataset is compiled from various cyber attacks.
 It contains metadata on the attacks and includes a list of ATT&CK T-codes: https://github.com/tropChaud/Categorized-Adversary-TTPs